ahx/openapi_first/README.md

 - `params` - Holds the parsed request body, filtered query params and path parameters
 - `res` - Holds a Rack::Response that you can modify if needed If you want to access to plain Rack env you can call `params.env`.

+## Rack middlewares
+OpenapiFirst consists of these Rack middlewares:

+- `OpenapiFirst::Router` finds the operation for the current request and finds a handler (if namespace option is given)
+- `OpenapiFirst::RequestValidation` validates the request and returns 400 if it's invalid
+- `OpenapiFirst::OperationResolver` calls the handler

+Instead of using `OpenapiFirst.app` you can use these middlwares by itself.

 ## Usage within your Rack webframework
 If you just want to use the request validation part without any handlers you can use the rack middlewares standalone and don't need to pass a `namespace` option: